 You will need to submit an accompanying letter of support from your supervisor.

-If you are eligible and wish to be considered for the award, you must submit an abstract to the DDL Conference ticking the box to be considered for The Pat Burnell Junior Investigator Award before the deadline of 12th July 2019.
+If you are eligible and wish to be considered for the award, you must submit a conference paper to the DDL Conference ticking the box to be considered for The Pat Burnell Young Investigator Award before the deadline of 10th July 2020.